David-Lor/python-qqddm/README.md

 Check the [example](example.py) code.

+Since 2022-12-06, it seems that the API requires requests being performed from China, thus using a chinese proxy is required (you can see some public free servers [here](http://free-proxy.cz/en/proxylist/country/CN/socks5/ping/all)).

 ## Changelog

 Versions 0.y.z are expected to be unstable, and the API may change on Minor (y) releases.

 - 0.0.2
-  - Add new `x-sign` headers required by the API since 2022-12-06
+  - Add new `x-sign` headers required by the API since 2022-12-06.
-  - Add new custom exceptions based on errors returned by the API: `VolumnLimitQQDDMApiResponseException`, `AuthFailedQQDDMApiResponseException`, `NotAllowedCountryQQDDMApiResponseException`, `NoFaceInPictureQQDDMApiResponseException`
+  - Add new custom exceptions based on errors returned by the API: `VolumnLimitQQDDMApiResponseException`, `AuthFailedQQDDMApiResponseException`, `NotAllowedCountryQQDDMApiResponseException`, `NoFaceInPictureQQDDMApiResponseException`.
 - 0.0.1
   - Initial release:
     - Class-based interface.